Arun4you/Abstract-class-and-Interface/README.md

 You want to take advantage of multiple inheritance of type.
 An example of an abstract class in the JDK is AbstractMap, which is part of the Collections Framework.
 Its subclasses (which include HashMap, TreeMap, and ConcurrentHashMap) share many methods (including get, put, isEmpty, containsKey, and containsValue) that AbstractMap defines.

+#When an Abstract Class Implements an Interface

+In the section on Interfaces, it was noted that a class that implements an interface must implement all of the interface's methods.
+It is possible, however, to define a class that does not implement all of the interface's methods, provided that the class is declared to be abstract.
+For example,

+abstract class X implements Y {
+  // implements all but one method of Y
+}

+class XX extends X {
+  // implements the remaining method in Y
+}
+In this case, class X must be abstract because it does not fully implement Y, but class XX does, in fact, implement Y.

 An example of a class in the JDK that implements several interfaces is HashMap, which implements the interfaces Serializable, Cloneable, and Map<K, V>.
 By reading this list of interfaces, you can infer that an instance of HashMap (regardless of the developer or company who implemented the class) can be cloned, is serializable (which means that it can be converted into a byte stream; see the section Serializable Objects), and has the functionality of a map.
 In addition, the Map<K, V> interface has been enhanced with many default methods such as merge and forEach that older classes that have implemented this interface do not have to define.

 Note that many software libraries use both abstract classes and interfaces; the HashMap class implements several interfaces and also extends the abstract class AbstractMap.